prahladyeri/curated-lists/lists/java.md

 - [snmp4j](http://www.snmp4j.org) - An industry standard SNMP library for Java.
 It allows creation of both SNMP agents and admins thorough its extensive API.

-## IDE and other tools
+## IDEs
-- [Eclipse](http://www.eclipse.org) - The standard and most popular Java IDE used by most Java professionals.
-Though it appears to be bloated and sometimes slow and not so well designed, it is presently the best available alternative in the Java world.
-It's pros, however, far far outweigh its cons - it has a plugin-based modular architecture covering not just Java, but PHP, Python, C/C++ and several other langauges.
+- [Eclipse](http://www.eclipse.org) - The standard and most popular Java IDE used by most Java professionals, especially in enterprises.
+Though it appears to be bloated and sometimes slow and not so well designed, it is presently the best available in the Java world.
+It's pros, however, far outweigh its cons - it has a plugin-based modular architecture covering not just Java, but PHP, Python, C/C++ and several other langauges.
 There is also an ADT plugin to develop Android Apps.
-Personally, I'm a big fan.
+Personally, a huge fan!
 - [Apache Netbeans](http://www.netbeans.org/) - Another great IDE, second only to Eclipse.
-This has an additional advantage of being supported by Oracle and it comes with a Swing/JavaFX designer built-in.
+This has an additional advantage of being supported by ~~Oracle~~Apache Software Foundation (ASF) and it comes with a Swing/JavaFX designer built-in.
 However, it is less flexible than Eclipse when it comes to supporting a wide range of projects.
 It also lacks a python plugin and its android plugin isn't much evolved.
+- [IntelliJ](https://www.jetbrains.com/idea/) - A commercial IDE developed by Jetbrains Inc. Evangelists claim that its better than Eclipse.
 - [BlueJ](http://www.bluej.org/) - An IDE specifically designed for the teaching of Java concepts to students.
 It doesn't have all the bells and whistles of Eclipse and others, just a plain IDE to easily help understand OOP concepts.
-- [IntelliJ](https://www.jetbrains.com/idea/) - A commercial IDE developed by Jetbrains Inc..
-Evangelists say that its a better IDE than Eclipse, personally I'm not a huge fan.
 - [jEdit](http://www.jedit.org/) - jEdit is more of a Programmer's Editor than a fully fledged IDE.
 Though it lacks the RAD features in Eclipse/Netbeans, it works pretty well as a lightweight text Editor.

+## Tooling
 - [Apache Ant](http://ant.apache.org/) - The standard build testing tool in Java world, the inspiration behind `nant`, the .NET equivalent.
 Often used in conjunction with Maven or Gradle packaging tools.
 - [Apache Maven](https://maven.apache.org) - The standard package management tool in Java world, though to be very honest, this department is very fragmented and convoluted with `Gradle` emerging as an unofficial alternative and the [maven central](http://search.maven.org/), not being the only official source.
 Since Java is enterprise driven, a lot of them have their own maven centrals.
+- [Gradle](http://www.gradle.org/) - A strong and popular replacement for Maven, especially because of its terse syntax that allows you to do away with Maven's verbose XML.
 - [Qulice](http://www.qulice.com/) - Qulice is a Quality policing tool for Java which performs all kinds of checks and validations on your Java code.
 There is a [maven plugin](http://www.qulice.com/qulice-maven-plugin/) available which is very helpful.
-- [Gradle](http://www.gradle.org/) - A strong and popular replacement for Maven, especially because of its terse syntax that allows you to do away with Maven's verbose XML.

 ## Online tutorials, books and puzzles